Richard Wintory, Picked as Chief Deputy by Pinal County Attorney Elect Lando Voyles, Won't Talk About Driving Record

 New Times tried repeatedly to contact Richard Wintory about his driving record, but neither Wintory nor his new boss, Pinal County Attorney Elect Lando Voyles, returned messages.

 Pinal County Attorney Elect Lando Voyles says his highly experienced pick for chief criminal deputy, Richard Wintory, will "lead from the front."

-That's going to be especially true when Wintory's behind the wheel, it seems.
+That's going to be especially true when Wintory's behind the wheel.

 A check of public records shows that Wintory appears to have racked up five traffic violations in the past two years.
-That's an above-average for any motorist,
+That's above-average for any motorist.